MateoMRLL/IMAR_NFC_SYNC/Readme/NFC Project Protocol.md

   sudo apt install git -y
   ```
 - [ ] SSH Setup:
   - Get the RPI local IP address using `http://192.168.100.1`if you are on this wifi network.
-If you are using your own wifi connection just make sure to have Raspberry Pi IP local address.
+If you are using your own wifi connection just make sure to have Raspberry Pi IP local address (ex : your own Wifi network).
   - On your computer use your terminal and `ssh RPI_USER@RPI_IP` and login using `RPI_PASS`
   - type yes
   - then you can add your public SSH Key to the RPI (if you have never set up SSH, follow [SSH](SSH.md))